How to Become a Chess Grandmaster - Is it Easy?

 There are 2 main reasons.

 There’s an even stranger phenomenon.
 There are people who are not even close to becoming a Grandmaster but create YouTube videos or write articles about how to become a Grandmaster.
-And not just how to become one, but how to become one FAST!
+And not just how to become one, but how to do it FAST!

 Now I am writing this and I understand how many will try to attack this article to defend themselves, to protect the lie.